tikk3r/flocs/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Issue
+name: Bug report
-about: Issues or feature requests
+about: Issues using the containers or runners
 title: ''
 labels: ''
 assignees: ''